lgonzalezrouco/pti/p4_seg/README.md

 #### 2.3.1 Access from a web browser (SecureServer)

-COMMENT: SecureServer inherits from the modified HTTPServer (with basic authentication).
+IMPORTANT: SecureServer inherits from the modified HTTPServer (with basic authentication).
 (You may try to use the original version for an incremental debugging (only if in trouble).)

+Let's generate a new private key (with alias "servidor" and keypass "serverkspw") and store it within a file (a keystore) named "certs":

-	keytool -genkey -alias servidor -keyalg RSA -keypass serverkspw -storepass serverkspw  -keystore certs java -cp .
-SecureServer
+	keytool -genkey -alias servidor -keyalg RSA -keypass serverkspw -storepass serverkspw  -keystore certs

+Let's now execute SecureServer, that will first load the "certs" keystore:

+	java -cp .
+SecureServer &

 Test it with your web browser https://localhost:4430/ (don't miss the httpS!)

+COMMENT: The browser will not trust the certificate as you didn't install the cert.
+Just add a security exception (don't need to install the cert).

 #### 2.3.2 Access from a java class (SecureBrowser)

-COMMENT: Disable basic authentication for this!
+IMPORTANT: Disable basic authentication for this!

-In a new terminal (assume that SecureServer is running):
+Export the public key certificate to a file named "server.cer".

+	keytool -export -alias servidor -storepass serverkspw -file server.cer -keystore certs

+Import the public key certificate as a trusted certificate into a new truststore, cacerts.jks.

-	keytool -export -alias servidor -storepass serverkspw -file server.cer -keystore certs keytool -import -v -trustcacerts -alias servidor -file server.cer -keystore cacerts.jks -keypass serverkspw -storepass serverkspw java -cp .
+	keytool -import -v -trustcacerts -alias servidor -file server.cer -keystore cacerts.jks -keypass serverkspw -storepass serverkspw

+Now add the following two lines of code at the beginning of the main() of SecureBrowser:

+	System.setProperty("javax.net.ssl.trustStore", "cacerts.jks");
+	System.setProperty("javax.net.ssl.trustStorePassword", "serverkspw");

+Now, assuming that SecureServer is running, let's execute the SecureBrowser:

+	java -cp .
 SecureBrowser https://localhost:4430

 ### 2.4 +Client-side authentication (mutal authentication)